BrightstarDB/BrightstarDB/doc/sphinx/Developing_With_BrightstarDB2.rst

               {
                   //Ensure that only a single login matches the supplied username var login = logins.First();
-                  //Check the properties on the NerdDinnerLogin to ensure the user account is activate and not locked out if (login.IsLockedOut || !login.IsActivated) return false;
+                  // Check the properties on the NerdDinnerLogin to ensure the user account is
+                  // activated and not locked out if (login.IsLockedOut || !login.IsActivated) return false;
-                  //Validate the password of the NerdDinnerLogin against the supplied password var validatePassword = login.Password == CreatePasswordHash(password, login.PasswordSalt);
+                  // Validate the password of the NerdDinnerLogin against the supplied password var validatePassword = login.Password == CreatePasswordHash(password, login.PasswordSalt);
                   if (!validatePassword)
                   {
                       //return validation failure